SolidityOps/blocksecops-aws-infrastructure/README.md

 ## Support

 For infrastructure issues or questions:
-- Review CloudWatch Logs for VPC Flow Logs
+- Review S3 bucket for VPC Flow Logs analysis
 - Check Terraform state for resource configuration
 - Use AWS Console for real-time resource monitoring